Thirty-Five Years of Bet Ha'am

 Minyan.
 This is a group of ten or more people assembled for worship.
 A shiva minyan is the same number, assembled at a family’s home after a loved one has passed away.

 Mishkan T’filah.
 This is the prayer book published by the Central Conference of American Rabbis (CCAR) in 2010, used at Bet Ha’am for Shabbat and daily worship services.
 It means “dwelling place for prayer” in Hebrew.

 Ner Tamid.
 This is the light which burns continuously above the bimah (see above) at Bet Ha’am and at any synagogue.
 Means “eternal light” in Hebrew.

 Oneg Shabbat.
 Onegs are the welcoming reception with food held after Friday evening services.
-At Bet Ha’am, onegs usually include challah (see above) desserts, and beverages.
+At Bet Ha’am, onegs usually include challah (braided egg bread), desserts, and beverages.
 Oneg Shabbat means “joy of Shabbat” in Hebrew.

 Restrooms.
 At Bet Ha’am, these are located immediately behind the wall that faces you as you enter our building.

 School Building.
 Our first home on this site, now dedicated to our religious school.
 Also called the “old building,” it is the red brick building attached to our newer sanctuary and social hall building.
 Turn right at the main entrance and ask someone to show you where the stairs or elevator are.

 Tallis/Tallit.
 This is the Hebrew word for prayer shawl.
 At Bet Ha’am, a case just to the left of the main entrance to the Sanctuary holds our tallisim, which may be borrowed and used by anyone worshiping with us.

 Torah Study.
 This is held at Bet Ha’am every Saturday morning at 9:00 in the Adult Learning Room.
 Anyone may attend.
 Read more here.